 - Transfer to a serving bowl and refrigerate an hour or overnight (to chill and allow the flavors to meld together and amplify).

 - Serve Dunkaroo Dip with fresh fruits, crackers, or cookies.

-- In the refrigerator, covered, for up to 5 days.
+- In the refrigerator, covered and in an airtight container, for up to 7 days.

 - In the freezer, covered and in an airtight container, for up to 3 months.

 - Make no more than 2 days prior to serving for parties and special occasions.

 Metric conversions are calculated automatically.
 I cannot guarantee the accuracy of this information.